Past performance does not guarantee future results. Distributions are not guaranteed.

 An Interval Fund is a continuously offered, closed-end fund that periodically offers to repurchase its shares from shareholders.
-This feature allows the Fund greater opportunities to invest in less liquid assets, which may result in higher risk-adjusted returns.
 The Fund is classified as “non-diversified” under the 1940 Act.
 As a result, it can invest a greater portion of its assets in obligations of a single issuer than a “diversified” fund.
 The Fund may therefore be more susceptible than a diversified fund to being adversely affected by any single corporate, economic, political or regulatory occurrence.
 Through the interval structure, the Fund offers a Liquidity Feature of quarterly redemptions at NAV of no less than 5 percent of the shares outstanding made available, redeeming more frequently than other real estate and private equity investments.
 Regardless of how the Fund performs, there is no guarantee that shareholders will be able to sell all of the shares they desire in a quarterly repurchase offer.

-Public Credit is a category of investments that generally refers to publicly traded investment funds of fixed-income and fixed-income related securities managed by unaffiliated institutional asset managers, which are intended to provide moderate volatility and low to moderate correlation to the equity markets.
+Public Credit is a category of investments that generally refers to publicly traded investment funds of fixed-income and fixed-income related securities managed by unaffiliated institutional asset managers, which are intended to provide enhanced liquidity.
 BDCs are an important component of this category, which may also include fixed income mutual funds, closed-end funds, ETFs, and Index Funds.

 Direct Credit is a category of investments that generally refers to corporate credit that include secured loans and bonds, and structured credit products that include securities backed by a pool of loans and fixed income instruments.